jacksonianrtaylor/movie_rec_proj/README.md

         -Sufficent memory
         -kaggle account and API token

-    clone the repository
+    1. Clone the repository with git.
-    navigate to the main project directory
+    2. Navigate to the main project directory.
-    build docker image using the provided Dockerfile: docker build -t movie_rec_image . run the created docker image: docker run -p 8888:8888 movie_rec_image
+    3. Build docker image using the provided Dockerfile using this cli command: "docker build -t movie_rec_image ."
+    4. Using the same cli, create a contianer from the image... while binding the port of the listening jupyter server to port 8888 of the host machine: "docker run -p 8888:8888 movie_rec_image"

-    choose one of the following methods:
-    Note: there are other methods to connect to a ipython kernel of a jupyter server
+    5. Choose one of the following methods to use the kernel of the jupyter server (there are other methods online):

-        browser method:
+        Browser ethod:
-        [follow the url that is found in the console ouput where you created the container it is the second url after "Jupyter Server 2.7.3 is running at:"" and starts with http://127.0.0.1:8888 this should open a page with the current working directory set in the dockerfile open the complete_02_08_2023.ipynb file in the browser notebook and run all the cells]
+            Follow the url that is found in the console ouput where you created the container.
+            It is the second url after "Jupyter Server *.*.* is running at:" and starts with "http://127.0.0.1:8888".
+            This should open a page with the current working directory set in the dockerfile.
+            Open the complete_11_03_2023.ipynb file in the browser notebook and run all the cells.

-        vscode method:
+        Vscode method:
+            Open the complete_11_03_2023.ipynb file in the main project directory in vscode.
+            Follow these step to connect to the servers python kernel:
+                1. Select kernel in top right
+                2. Select another kernel
+                3. Select existing jupyter server
-        [open the complete_02_08_2023.ipynb file in the main project directory select kernel in top right/select another kernel/existing jupyter server copy and paste the jupyter server access token that is found in the console it is the second url after "Jupyter Server 2.7.3 is running at:"" and starts with http://127.0.0.1:8888" then run all the cells in the notebook]
+                4. Copy and paste the jupyter server access token that is found in the console.
+                It is the second url after "Jupyter Server *.*.* is running at:" and starts with "http://127.0.0.1:8888".
+                5. Create a server display name
+                6. Select the Python 3 (ipykernel)
+            Then run all the cells in the notebook.

-    kaggle requirments:
+    7. kaggle requirments:
-    [upon running the first cell for the first time, it will ask for credentials These credentials is a method of authentification to access the kaggle data You will need a kaggle account
+        Upon running the first cell for the first time in the containers lifetime,... the user will be asked for their username and key which can be found in a fresh api token from kaggle.

-    Once logged in to your account, you can generate an API token in your settings on the kaggle website Download the token and then enter the username and key from the API token one at a time for the two pop ups from the first cell]
+        Instructions to get api token to authenticate the data request (Note: kaggle account required):
+        1. Sign into kaggle.
+        2. Go to the 'Account' tab of your user profile and select 'Create New Token'.
+        3. This will trigger the download of kaggle.json, a file containing your API credentials.

+        If the folder has been created in the containers lifetime and the files are already in that folder,... than this cell does nothing and requires no credentials.

-    then wait for cells to finish and observe the results
+    8. Lastly, wait for the rest of the cells to finish and observe the results printed for each cell.

-Explicit Way(no docker):
+Manual Way (no docker):

     requirements:
         -Git
-        -Sufficent memory
-        -python3 and pip (my working python version: 3.10.7) -kaggle account and API token
+        -python3 and pip (my working python version: 3.10.7) -Sufficent memory
+        -kaggle account and API token

-    clone the repository
+    1. Clone the repository with git.

-    with python and pip:
+    2. With python and pip:
-    create a python virtual env in the main project directory: install the following packages to the virtual env: opendatasets, pandas, numpy, scikit-learn,
+        1. Create a python virtual env in the main project directory. (my working python version: 3.10.7)
-    scipy, ordered-set, gensim, nltk, jupyter
+        2. Install the following packages to the virtual env: opendatasets, pandas, numpy, scikit-learn, scipy, ordered-set, gensim, nltk, jupyter
-    activate the virtual environment
+        5. Activate the virtual environment

-    open the complete_02_08_2023.ipynb file and connect to the kernel of the above python virtual environment run the complete_02_08_2023.ipynb notebook
+    3. Open the complete_11_03_2023.ipynb file and connect to the kernel of the above python virtual environment

+    4. Run the complete_11_03_2023.ipynb notebook

     kaggle requirments (same as above):
-    [upon running the first cell for the first time, it will ask for credentials These credentials is a method of authentification to access the kaggle data You will need a kaggle account
+        Upon running the first cell for the first time in the containers lifetime,... the user will be asked for their username and key which can be found in a fresh api token from kaggle.

-    Once logged in to your account, you can generate an API token in your settings on the kaggle website Download the token and then enter the username and key from the API token one at a time for the two pop ups from the first cell]
+        Instructions to get api token to authenticate the data request (Note: kaggle account required):
+        1. Sign into kaggle.
+        2. Go to the 'Account' tab of your user profile and select 'Create New Token'.
+        3. This will trigger the download of kaggle.json, a file containing your API credentials.

+        If the folder has been created in the containers lifetime and the files are already in that folder,... than this cell does nothing and requires no credentials.

-    then wait for cells to finish and observe the results
+    5. Lastly, wait for the rest of the cells to finish and observe the results printed for each cell.

-    computation can take some time (estimation)

-About the notebook:
--How to skip cells to save runtime:

-results and custom inputs:

-Question: should constructedData be included in git repo if it is small enough???
+#LOOK: How should teh requirement sufficent memory be explained????

-LOOK: need to select a verison of python in the dockerfile in case a new versio of python is installed that does support the code somehow
+LOOK: need to make sure that it is known that the version of python is 3.10.7

+Notes about the notebook:

+For testing it is important to note that there are two major sections of the notebook.

+(cell 1 - cell 4) is for formatting and cleaning data before building the model.
+It saves the data in the form of a csv file called "constructed_data.csv".

+(cell 5 - cell 8) is for transforming the data in "constructed_data.csv" to build a model.
+If the kernel were restarted than the data in the form of "constructed_data.csv" persisits so that only (cell 5 - cell 8) needs to be rerun.

+This is especially critical if even more train and test data was tested with this program, since cell 3 is a relatively expensive cell and can be ignored after running once when testing parameters in (cell 5 - cell 8).

+#important note:
+#Effectively, the only parameter set in (cell 1 - cell 4) is the bounds for the number of ratings for a user to be a train user or test user
+#this is an important paramter to be set in the early cells (cell 1 - cell 4) becasue it reduces processing time and reduces the size of "constructed_data.csv"